9 Creative Business Development Strategies for Architects and Designers

 #3 – Follow up

-Always make sure to have business cards on hand, and after you receive a handful of business cards at networking events, be sure to enter them into your email list and stay in contact through periodic, personal emails.
-If you want to send out occasional updates with a mass mailing service like Mailchimp or Constant Contact, be sure to ask if they’d like to be included in the mailing list.
+Always make sure to have business cards on hand.
+And after you receive a handful of business cards at networking events, be sure to enter them into your email list.
+Additionally, stay in contact through periodic, personal emails.
+If you want to send out occasional updates with a mass mailing service, be sure to ask if they’d like to be included in the mailing list.

 #4 – Turn your firm into a brand

 Become an expert in a specific area of design.
 Determine the expertise available in the office, and the kind of projects your firm would like to be known for.
 Perhaps it’s environmental (like SITE and HOK) or urban design (Gehl Studio), master plans, residential, cultural, or civic.
 There needs to be something that potential clients can associate with your firm’s name.
-If you want to be more of a generalist, and be known for creative solutions and high quality design, then make “process” and “philosophy” your brand (like Grimshaw).
-To be able to successfully promote and market your firm, you have to be able to provide something that’s unique to only your firm that you can use to brand yourself.
+If you want to be more of a generalist, then make “process” and “philosophy” your brand (like Grimshaw).
+This way you will be known for creative solutions and high quality design.
+What can you provide that’s unique to only your firm?
+Figure that out and use to brand yourself.
+Then you will successfully promote and market your firm.

 #5 – Create brand ambassadors at your company